- chai & coffee

 Before The Reluctant Trading Experiment, I didn't know a Tellicherry peppercorn from a telephone pole.
 But I've learned a lot, so I thought I'd do a little peppercorn pontification now and share the knowledge.

 So what is the difference between Tellicherry peppercorns and regular black pepper?
 Actually, there's a lot of misinformation out there on the topic.
 Curiously, some websites state that Tellicherry peppercorns come from the city of Tellicherry, India.
 Not true.
-It has nothing to do with the place that they come from.
 Other sites say that Tellicherry peppercorns are left on the vine longer.
 Nope.
 Not true either.
 They're left on the vine the same amount of time as regular peppercorns.

 Curiously, some websites state that Tellicherry peppercorns come from the city of Tellicherry, India.
-Not true.
-It has nothing to do with the place that they come from.
+That is simply not true.

 I think all of these misunderstandings came about because many spice companies don't import their spices directly from India like The Reluctant Trading Experiment.
 They buy from middlemen, distributors or spice brokers.
 They're thousands of miles from the action and don't really know the answers, so they look it up on the web.
 Unfortunately, they have no way of fact checking.